Aperrett/TAF/README.md

 To run a Test Suite:

+There are 2 ways to execute the TAF.

+Execute "ruby main.rb [Testsuite.csv]" in cmd line.
-Execute "ruby main.rb [Testsuite.csv or Testsuite.xml]" in cmd line.
+Execute "ruby main.rb [Testsuite.csv] [Browser i.e. Firefox]" in cmd line.

 Note: To exit the TAF container type: 'exit' then type: 'docker-compose down' to shutdown Selenium grid.